|Copyright © 2008 - 2014 * Art In The Mountains * All Rights Reserved

 be a nonrefundable cancellation charge of $100 per workshop 45 days or more before the event.
 No refund after 44 days prior

-to the class or once a workshop begins.
-We always feel badly when a personal emergency arises after this time period.
+(or less) to the class or once a workshop begins.
+We always feel badly when a personal emergency arises after this time

+period.
 However, we must strictly adhere to this policy.
 No-shows will not receive a refund, regardless of the circumstances.
-If you drop
+If

-out of a class once it has started, you will not receive a refund.
-We reserve the right to cancel any workshop, in which case we
+you drop out of a class once it has started, you will not receive a refund.
+We reserve the right to cancel any workshop, in which

-will make a full refund.
-Art in the Mountains is not responsible for travel expenses.
-Art in the Mountains is not responsible for art
+case we will make a full refund.
+Art in the Mountains is not responsible for art supplies or travel expenses.
+We recommend

 Admission: AITM accepts all persons regardless of race, color, national origin, gender, or religion.
 AITM reserves the right to